jcassee/django-geckoboard/README.rst

 services to support, or suggesting documentation improvements, please use the `issue tracker`_.
 If you want to get your hands dirty, great!
 Clone the repository, make changes and send a pull request.
 Please do create an issue to discuss your plans.
+People who have contributed:

+* Simon de Haan

-Copyright (C) 2011 Joost Cassee <joost@cassee.net>.
+Copyright (C) 2011 Joost Cassee <joost@cassee.net> and others.
 This software is licensed under the MIT License (see LICENSE.txt).

 Thanks go to Geckoboard for their support, and to GitHub for hosting the project source code and issue tracker.